 While thyme is easy to grow, it does better when kept well watered in a warm, bright location.

-Light: Thyme prefers bright light or full sun.
+- Light: Thyme prefers bright light or full sun.
 I have excellent success on an east-facing windowsill.
 It can also be grown fairly easily under standard or compact fluorescent lights for a year-round supply.

-Water: Water regularly, but not excessively.
+- Water: Water regularly, but not excessively.
 Let the soil slight dry between waterings.
 Thyme is naturally drought resistant.

-Temperature: Average.
+- Temperature: Average.
 Thyme is a hardy plant that will thrive down to 50˚F and up to 80˚F or higher.

-Soil: Airy, light, fast-draining soil.
+- Soil: Airy, light, fast-draining soil.

-Fertilizer: Use liquid fertilizer, or supplement the soil with controlled-release pellets.
+- Fertilizer: Use liquid fertilizer, or supplement the soil with controlled-release pellets.
 For organic thyme, use an organic fertilizer or fortify soil with compost.

 Thyme can be easily propagated from leaf-tip cuttings or division of mature plants.
-To divide a large plant, remove the plant from the pot and gently tease apart the root ball and stems, then plant each ball into its pot.
+To divide a large plant, remove the plant from the pot and gently tease apart the root ball and stems, then plant each ball in its own pot.
 In most cases, however, it's usually easier to discard older, woody plants and buy new thyme plants.
 Thyme can also be readily grown from seed, which opens up a larger selection, such as lemon or Spanish thyme.
 Thyme seeds germinate in one to three weeks.